resource/Front-End-Standards/Stylesheets/CSS.md

     }
     ```

-- Try to keep like-properties grouped together
+- Try to keep similar properties grouped together

     ```
     /* not great */